China releases more pork from reserve to cool prices

-BEIJING (AP) — China’s government is releasing more pork from stockpiles to help cool surging prices ahead of celebrations of the Communist Party’s 70th anniversary in power.
+BEIJING (AP) — China’s government is releasing pork from stockpiles for the second time this month to help cool surging prices ahead of next week’s celebration of the Communist Party’s 70th anniversary in power.

-The price of pork has almost doubled from a year ago due to a devastating outbreak of African swine fever that killed or prompted authorities to destroy many herds.
+The price of pork has soared almost 50% from a year ago due to a devastating outbreak of African swine fever that killed or prompted authorities to destroy many herds.

 The disease is fatal and highly contagious for pigs but does not harm humans.
-Smaller outbreaks in South Korea, Vietnam, Cambodia, Taiwan and Mongolia have led authorities to impose quarantines.
+Its spread across the region has decimated hog farms and led authorities to impose strict quarantines and other controls.

-The crisis in China is a sour political note for the ruling party, which bases its claim to power in part on improved living standards over three decades of market-style economic reform.
+The crisis is a sour political note for China’s ruling party, which bases its claim to power in part on improved living standards over three decades of market-style economic reform.

-Authorities have promised to keep food prices stable ahead of the party’s celebration Tuesday.
+The shortages also have pushed up global prices for pork as Chinese importers buy up foreign supplies.

 The release announced Thursday is equivalent to less than 0.2% of China’s 2018 monthly consumption of 4.7 million tons.
 That suggests the move was a signal to consumers and farmers of Beijing’s determination to cool prices instead of an attempt to change supply levels.